Summer Film Series 2026

 The events and projects sponsored by the Wetsport Cultural Council rely on the financial support of our community.

-You can join others who are supporting the work of the WCC by sending a check to The Town of Westport, 816 Main Rd, Westport MA 02790.
+You can join others who are supporting the work of the WCC by sending a check made out to The Town of Westport, 816 Main Rd, Westport MA 02790.
 Be sure to add “For The Westport Cultural Council “ in the check’s memo line.

 This winter, the Farmcoast Winter Conversation and Reading Series invites our community to come read, share, or write as we explore our relationship to land and water across four two-hour gatherings.